 Neuroscience can also help in the early detection of learning disabilities and disorders, allowing for specific interventions that boost engagement among culturally diverse student groups.
 By employing neuroscience-driven principles like spaced repetition and active learning, educators can design curricula that resonate with students from diverse cultural backgrounds.

 Neuromyths, or incorrect beliefs about how the brain works, can significantly impact education.
 These myths may lead teachers to adopt ineffective teaching strategies, basing decisions on false premises.
-For example, some educators might think that certain "brain-based" programs can directly improve learning outcomes without understanding the scientific evidence behind them.
-As neuroscience can help identify learning disorders and optimize teaching, it's important to dispel neuromyths.
+For example, some educators might think that certain "brain-based" programmes can directly improve learning outcomes without understanding the scientific evidence behind them.
+As neuroscience can help identify learning disorders and improve teaching, dispel neuromyths.
 Doing so allows for informed educational interventions and effective curriculum design that align with how the brain genuinely processes and retains information.

 7 Common Misconceptions about Neuroscience in Teaching